4 Things I Learned on a Cattle Drive

 Leading Career Coach Sherri Thomas

 Sherri Thomas is a Career Strategist.
 She teaches others how to think differently and more proactively in their career.
 Her book, “The Bounce Back” is the 2013 winner of “Best Career Book” by Indie Book Awards for independent book authors.
 Her first book is on AMAZON’s TOP 10 LIST for personal branding books, “Career Smart – 5 Steps to a powerful personal brand.”
-As the Founder/President of Career Coaching 360 Sherri passionately teaches professionals and executives how to reinvent themselves into a more enriching and fulfilling career.
+As the Founder/President of YourLeadershipLab.com Sherri passionately teaches professionals and executives how to reinvent themselves into a more enriching and fulfilling career.